MohamedElsayed002/Shopping-Cart/README.md

 # Shopping-Cart
-Shopping Store I will add features in the future as a tasks soon
+Shopping Store I will add features in this project  as a tasks